 All-on-4 dental implants attach replacement teeth to the titanium implant posts permanently.
 All-on-4 implants are a little more secure than snap-in dentures since they do not come out.
 However, they still require proper dental hygiene to stay functioning.

-Snap-in Dentures or All-on-4s: Which is Better?
+Snap-in Dentures vs All-on-4s: Which is Better?

-Sore spots and chafing
+Sore Spots and Chafing